 For this reason, we treat non-extinct chains separately in both

-code for inference and R
+stan code for inference and R code for

 simulation.
 In inference, a non-finite chain provides guarantees that